Jake-Schaefer-Code/Chess/README.md

 **How does the Player operate the game?**

 Initially, the player will download all the files attached within our project.
 They must then install Pygame, and move the "chess_pieces" folder and the "WhiteBackground.jpeg" file to their home directory.
 They must then run the board.py file.
+A visual of a chessboard will pop up, and the game has commenced, with the player being offered the first move.

 The player begins by moving a white piece.
 This is achieved by clicking the tile containing the piece they wish to move, and then clicking a tile to which a legal move may be made.
 The opposing AI will move a black piece in turn.
 This sequence of events will continue until a checkmate occurs.
 The player may also engage in castling, en passant, and fancy draws, by clicking accordingly (EDIT).